Taweilo/Credit_Line_Increase_Model/README.md

 #### **3. Other unexpected results:**
 Real-world data would certainly have missing values.
-However, our data do not have any missing values.
+However, our data do not have any missing value.
 From the variable importance chart, we can observe that the PAY_0 variable plays a critical role in the model.
 This means that the model heavily relies on the most recent payment instead of consistent payment history.
 Although the above-unexpected results do not disqualify the model, it's important to be aware of them shall a problem emerge in the future.